Long Beach to rename park and community center after two local leaders

 Among other work Pressburg has done in the community is a yearly distribution of turkeys and trees for the holidays.

-For nine years, he hosted the One-Day Christmas Store, where he provided gifts for people in the city who would not otherwise afford presents on Christmas.
+For nine years, he hosted the One-Day Christmas Store, where he provided gifts for people in the city who could not otherwise afford presents on Christmas.
 The store serviced over 30,000 residents during its run.

 In the last seven years, Pressburg has been the president of the DeForest Park Neighborhood Association and has organized tree plantings, community events and played a key role in the DeForest Park Wetlands Restoration, which opened in 2018.

-“My father lives, breathes [and] leads North Long Beach,” Aaron Pressburg said in a statement.
+“My father lives, breathes [and] bleeds North Long Beach,” Aaron Pressburg said in a statement.

 The next Long Beach City Council meeting will take place on Tuesday, June 8 at 5 p.m. via teleconference.